JetBrains/amper/README.md

 # Amper

-Amper is a tool for project configuration.
-Its goal is to improve the project configuration experience and toolability, that is, the support inside the IDE, while also providing a smooth out-of-the box experience.
-We believe that this can be achieved by:
+Amper is a build and project configuration tool.
+Its goal is to provide a great and smooth user experience and IDE support We believe that this can be achieved by:
-- providing a developer- and IDE-friendly declarative configuration DSL - to simplify not only the initial setup but also improve maintainability and let an IDE assist with automatic configuration reliably;
+- providing a developer - and IDE-friendly declarative configuration DSL - to simplify not only the initial setup but also improve maintainability and let an IDE assist with automatic configuration reliably;
 - bundling a curated set of compatible toolchains and extensions - to support the majority of the scenarios without the need to find compatible plugins;
 - carefully choosing the extensibility points - to keep the overall mental model and UX of the configuration consistent and to avoid unexpected third-party code execution.